DRC present since:

 Despite this challenging national context, DR Congo also plays host to many refugees from neighbouring conflicts, and the country was home to more than 537,000 refugees as of August 2019, mostly from Burundi, Central African Republic, and South Sudan.

 Localised violence in eastern DR Congo, and particularly North and South Kivu provinces, represents a grave risk to civilian populations, with more than 130 different armed groups currently active in Ituri, Tanganyika, and North and South Kivu provinces, attacking civilians and committing war crimes.
 On top of the above, a local outbreak of Ebola has further endangered the local population.
 At the end of 2019, DR Congo was home to more than 5.5 million Internally Displaced Persons who had been forced from their homes, mostly in the eastern part of the country.

 Despite this continued instability, more than 300,000 Congolese have returned from exile as of October 2018, raising concerns over capacities to receive returnees and their increased vulnerability in the country’s ongoing crises.

-DRC is present in North Kivu, Ituri and Haut Uele provinces, where it seeks to enhance the protective environment around displacement-affected populations.
+The Danish Refugee Council is present in the Haut Uélé, Ituri and North Kivu provinces of DR Congo, where it responds to emergencies and seeks to enhance the protective environment around populations affected by displacement.
 DRC’s programmes include protection, child protection, education, provision of shelter, and peacebuilding initiatives.
 DRC implements a multisectoral approach to meet the needs of children, combining child protection and education.